josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Let's say your LLM authored great code, super fast.
 Let's say it went through review without issue.
 It was merged into prod successfully.
 It's out there in the wild, and it's so good, you don't even have to touch it.
 It's bug-free and pristine.

+Great!
 You still might have built the wrong thing.

 No matter how fast you're able to ship code, it doesn't make what you build intuitive, cohesive, or even _useful_ in the first place.
 It could still be wrong for your organization, or your software, or your users.
 It could still be just another idea that might have looked great on paper, but fell apart in the real world.
 Or, it could even be a good core idea, with a bad implementation.